The touchscreen hub is intuitive

 Notifications and other functions have a slight delay

 Installing home security sensors and cameras can feel like adding yet another high-tech system in your life.
 Why complicate things more than necessary?
 Xfinity, the popular provider of television and internet, simplifies things by having the cable company’s technician put sensors on doors, install cameras, and set up a touchscreen hub to manage how they work.
-Bundling security with other home tech provided by Xfinity often reduces the monthly cost by $10 to $20.
+You can also save on your monthly bill by bundling security with other home tech provided by Xfinity.

 However, the convenience comes with drawbacks.
 The system lacks the most sophisticated interface and interactions offered by leading competitors.
 Its cameras are low resolution, lack a privacy function, and can’t do two-walk talk.